 As long as you stick with the nut butter/honey/raisin/oat ratio, you can pretty much add in any mix-ins you’d like.
 I’ve used honey roasted peanuts and dark chocolate chips before.
 Almond butter or homemade honey roasted peanut butter are nice substitutes for the peanut butter.

 Sometimes, I throw in Raisinets too.
-They’re totally healthy, ok??

 I love taking granola with me to work; brain fuel keeps me focused from 9-5!
 We take it with us on hikes, munch on it before a run, and even eat it for dessert.
+It’s Kevin’s favorite granola recipe by far.

 A lightened-up spoonable oatmeal raisin cookie for breakfast.
 Oh yes.